 I must have known the dipping temps were coming.
-Because last week — when it was still in the 90s, mind you — I was already craving Beef Stroganoff.
-But I didn't have any beef roast or stew meat to put it together, and I didn't have time to run to the grocery store.
+Because last week -- when it was still in the 100s, mind you -- I was already craving Beef Stroganoff.
+But I didn't have any steak to put it together, and I didn't have time to run to the grocery store.

 Beef Stroganoff with Ground Beef

 However, what do I always have on hand???
 Ground beef!
-So based on the popularity of another classic recipe that I adapted to use ground beef — Ground Beef and Broccoli — I decided to give a hamburger meat version of stroganoff a whirl.
+So based on the popularity of another classic recipe that I adapted to use ground beef -- Ground Beef and Broccoli -- I decided to give stroganoff with ground beef a whirl.

 My mushroom-averse kids even ate the mushrooms, if that tells you anything.